Internal

 This module focuses on the adoption of ESG-related considerations for responsible business practices throughout real estate life cycle stages, including urban and architectural design, development, construction, operation, refurbishment, retrofitting and regeneration.

 It provides students with an opportunity to identify and debate academic, policy and practice challenges surrounding sustainability transitions to fairer transformative outcomes for real estate and planning practice.
 Students will develop a systematic understanding and critical awareness of sustainability and resilience concepts.
-They will identify and debate the drivers and barriers to policy and practice actions relevant to a range of stakeholders in the built environment, and its ethical implications, including the responsible use of AI.
+They will identify and debate the drivers and barriers to policy and practice actions relevant to a range of stakeholders in the built environment, as well as its ethical implications.

 The module lead at the University of Reading Malaysia is Dr Ji Hei Lee.